CMed01/portfolio-milestone-4/README.md

 #### __F01: Navbar__

-The navbar is present on all pages of th site.
+The navbar is present on all pages of the site.
 It is used using bootstrap's navbar styles.
-When the user scrolls the navabr dissappears.
+When the user scrolls the navbar disappears.
 The navbar remains responsive and on smaller devices the navbar collapses into a toggle menu.

 The navbar contains clickable links for the user to navigate through the site.

-There are two navbar views with different accessibkle links depending on the status of the user.
+There are two navbar views with different accessible links depending on the status of the user.

 <details closed>